-- Petitions for self-designed fields of study in Design, Monitoring, and Evaluation, Energy, GIS, International Human Rights Law, Latin America, Marketing, and Migration are submitted directly to the Fletcher Registrar for review.
+- 1. Requests for substitutions to core courses for the degree, with approval of course instructor and director of degree program. - 2.
+Requests for substitution of quantitative reasoning requirement with statistical methods course equivalency, with approval of statistical methods instructor. - 3.
+Petitions for self-designed fields of study in Design, Monitoring, and Evaluation; Energy; GIS; International Human Rights Law; Latin America; Marketing, Migration; and Russia and Eurasian Studies are submitted directly to the Fletcher Registrar for review.
 Fletcher faculty endorsement is required.
-Petitions for self-designed fields should be submitted prior to the first day of instruction of the student's last semester. - 2.
-Petitions for transfer credit.
-Review of transfer courses for eligibility as transfer credit.
+Petitions for self-designed fields should be submitted prior to the first day of instruction of the student's last semester. - 4.
+Petitions for transfer credit and review of transfer courses for eligibility as transfer credit.
 In cases where students are requesting transfer courses to count towards breadth, course, or field of study requirements, faculty endorsement is required.
-Students are encouraged to submit their petition for transfer credit prior to enrollment at the transfer institution to ensure they will receive credit for their courses. - 3.
+Students are encouraged to submit their petition for transfer credit prior to enrollment at the transfer institution to ensure they will receive credit for their courses. - 5.
 Petitions for substitutions for fields of study.
 The substitution of courses that are not listed as fulfilling a field of study must include endorsement of the instructor who taught the course and endorsement of the field advisor.
+Students may only request one substitution per field of study with permission of the field advisor.
+Students seeking to substitute more than once course need to submit a petition to CSAP.